 Due diligence activities for emerging technologies

-Our expertise in devising regulatory and product development strategies is directed by senior staff members who have many years of experience interacting with the FDA, the HPB, and other international regulatory agencies.
+Our expertise in devising regulatory and product development strategies is directed by senior staff members who have many years of experience interacting with the US Food and Drug Administration (FDA), Health Canada (HC), and other international regulatory agencies.

 Cato Research has detailed knowledge of the intricacies of regulatory agencies and an established reputation that helps to promote and coordinate constructive formal and informal regulatory agency meetings and interactions for sponsors.

-CATO’s integrated regulatory and clinical competencies offers a unique resource that is focused on your corporate objectives and that has the experience to deliver results.
+CATO’s integrated regulatory and clinical competencies offers a unique resource that focuses on your corporate objectives and that can deliver results.

-An overview of our services are detailed in ascending alpha order below:
+An overview of our services is detailed alphabetically below:

-Chemistry, Manufacturing, and Controls (CMC) constitutes that part of pharmaceutical development that deals with the nature and properties of the drug substance and drug product, the manner in which both are made, and the manner by which the manufacturing process shown to be in control to the satisfaction of regulators.
+Chemistry, manufacturing, and controls (CMC) is the part of pharmaceutical development that deals with the nature and properties of the drug substance and drug product, the manner in which both are made, and the manner by which the manufacturing process shown to be in control to the satisfaction of regulators.

-Cato Research employs a diverse group of seasoned Chemistry, Manufacturing, and Controls (CMC) scientists with expertise in chemical synthesis, biopharmaceutical manufacturing, drug product and analytical development, medical devices/diagnostics, supply chain strategy, manufacturing operations, quality control, quality assurance and regulatory affairs.
+Cato Research employs a diverse group of seasoned CMC scientists with expertise in the following: chemical synthesis; biopharmaceutical manufacturing; drug product and analytical development; medical devices/diagnostics; supply chain strategy; manufacturing operations; quality control (QC); quality assurance; and regulatory affairs.
 Our focus is to ensure the quality, consistency, and technical validity of the CMC program, to conform to the various global regulatory requirements and quality standards, and to provide the appropriate level of detail for the specific submission.
-Our CMC experts combine in-depth technical knowledge of product development with risk-based submission content and regulatory strategies for all of the review and approval process.
+CATO's CMC experts combine in-depth technical knowledge of product development with risk-based submission content and regulatory strategies for all the review and approval process.

-The breadth of our pharmaceutical expertise provides you with a single, integrated source for efficient problem-solving strategies and scientific expertise.
+The breadth of CATO's pharmaceutical expertise provides you with a single, integrated source for efficient problem-solving strategies and scientific expertise.
 Whether your needs are comprehensive or tightly focused on a specific project, our experienced CMC team will help keep your development program on track.
-We do not just provide advice, but hands-on, flexible resources and expanded operational capability, to implement a compliant drug development strategy and timelines.
+In addition to offering advice, we provide hands-on, flexible resources and expanded operational capabilities to implement compliant drug development strategies and timelines.

 Why We Do It Better

-Guided by our team of expert CMC scientists, we help our clients navigate through all phases of development and the commercialization process.
+Guided by its expert CMC team, CATO helps clients navigate through all phases of development and the commercialization process.

-Our clients can choose from our full suite of services and products, or select a specific offering at any point along the drug development timeline.
+Our clients can choose from our full suite of services and products or can select a specific offering at any point along the drug development timeline.

-We have a proven track record in delivering results, establishing solid and dynamic customer relationships, and have a strong commitment to enhance our skills and service offerings as our customer’s needs grow.
+We have a proven track record in delivering results and in establishing solid and dynamic customer relationships, and have a strong commitment to enhance our skills and service offerings as our customers’ needs grow.

 What we offer

-Cato Research combines drug development with regulatory affairs expertise to ensure that your CMC program not only produces cGMP clinical trial materials, but also delivers the data and information required to meet reviewer expectations for each stage of clinical development.
+Cato Research combines drug development with regulatory affairs expertise to ensure that your CMC program not only produces GMP-compliant clinical trial material, but also delivers the data and information required to meet reviewer expectations for each stage of clinical development.